cristi-maldonado/cristi-maldonado.github.io/aboutme.md

 ### Vision and Purpose
 My professional narrative is a testament to the idea that success is attainable through perseverance and a commitment to continuous improvement.
 I am driven by the desire to assist and inspire those whose stories resonate with my own.
 By sharing experiences, knowledge, and insights, I aspire to contribute to the growth and success of others in the tech community.

+### 10000 Hours
+Over a decade ago, I read the book "Outliers" by Malcom Gladwell.
+The hours mentioned, a catchy reminder for folks, stayed in my mind knocking around as a constant reminder.
+A 10000 hour commitment to your craft may or may not make you an expert, but it is catchy enough for me to hold on to the idea.
+With enought time I will reach the point that I can comfortably call myself an expert.